 Approximately 30 of these systems are part of WashU’s student information system (SIS), a complex matrix of separate but connected systems and applications, like WebSTAC, WebFAC and course listings.
 SIS acts as the official record of the university, containing academic records and data for all WashU students.

-While approximately 80 systems will be replaced by Workday Student, PowerFAIDS, Slate or another system, some of our currently used systems will remain in use.
+While approximately 80 systems will be replaced by Workday Student, PowerFAIDS, Slate or another system, some of our current systems will remain in use.
 For example, Workday Student will replace all advising systems, but we will continue to use Canvas for learning management.

-Learn how the project determined which systems will be replaced or retained.
+Learn how we determined which systems will be replaced or retained »

 Integrations

-Of the systems being retained, some will have connections, or integrations, with Workday Student.
+Of the systems being retained, some will have connections, or integrations, to share data directly with Workday.
 For example, we are integrating Workday with Slate to pull in new student information from admissions.

-Learn more about integrations, including the process to set them up.
+Learn about integrations, including the process to set them up »

 Data Governance

-During system configuration, the project team is collaborating with the Office of Data Governance to catalog academic and student data terminology.
+As we configure Workday, the Sunrise team is collaborating with the Office of Data Governance to catalog academic and student terminology.
 These terms will have common definitions to help faculty and staff better understand and leverage WashU’s data.

 Related Resources